sinister-virus/edu_tech/readme.md

 ## Technologies Used

-A list of the technologies used to build the platform.
+The list of the technologies used to build the platform.

 Front End
 1. HTML
 2. CSS
-3. Javascript
+3. JavaScript
-4. React
-5. Tailwind CSS

 Back End
 1. Python
-2. Django
+2. Flask
-3. AWS
+3. NetApp/AWS/GCP

 ## Contributors